mddazure/azure-data-services-networking-part-2/README.md

 Documentation: [Secure cluster connectivity (No Public IP / NPIP)](https://learn.microsoft.com/en-us/azure/databricks/security/secure-cluster-connectivity)

-:point_right: If outbound traffic from workers is routed through a firewall, include UDRs allowing traffic to the control plane to break out to the internet directly, as described in the article linked above.

 ### VNET Injection into Customer VNET
 The cluster is deployed into a VNET in the customer's subscription.